jpchip/giveaway-grabber/README.md

 This script will loop through all the [Amazon giveaways](https://www.amazon.com/ga/giveaways/) and try to submit entries for them.

-If there are things you really never want to win (like socks), you can add them to the blacklist and the script will always skip those entries.
+If there are things you really never want to win (like socks), you can add keywords to the blacklist in the config file and the script will always skip those entries.

 I wanted a reason to experiment with [Puppeteer](https://github.com/GoogleChrome/puppeteer), so here goes.